-Many college students are spending the summer job hunting and dreaming of interviewing for their ideal job before the summer ends.
+Many college students are job hunting and dreaming of interviewing for their ideal job before the summer ends.
 Interviews are the key to landing your perfect career and there are a few rules of interview etiquette to keep in mind before you enter the room.

 1. Be respectful of the interviewer’s time.